Linda J. Dobberstein, Wellness Resources

 Hashimoto’s thyroiditis or autoimmune destruction of the thyroid gland is the most common cause of hypothyroidism in iodine-sufficient areas of the world.
 The autoimmune attack on the thyroid gland causes the thyroid to eventually fail as aging occurs.
 Knowing what is attacking your thyroid gland is vital to preventing ongoing tissue destruction and ultimate failure of the thyroid.

-There are multiple triggers or causes for autoimmune thyroid problems.
+There are multiple triggers or causes of autoimmune thyroid problems.
 Dysfunctional genes or genetic polymorphisms may be present creating an underling weak link if other factors are present.
 Various physical factors may include puberty, pregnancy, menopause, high levels of leptin, and being female.
 Environmental or external causes include excessive iodine intake, especially iodine salts, various pollutants such as tobacco smoke, chlorine, bromide, and fluoride competition, jet fuel by-products, plastics, (e.g. Bisphenol A, etc), drugs, high levels of stress, selenium deficiency, and various dietary triggers.
-Dietary triggers include soy, goitrogen foods, gluten intolerance and “gluten associated cross reactive foods.”
+Dietary triggers include soy, goitrogen foods, gluten intolerance and “gluten associated cross-reactive foods.”
 A trigger that is often overlooked is the concern of hidden infections.
 There are several pathogens described in medical literature related to autoimmune thyroid dysfunction of Hashimoto’s and Grave’s disease.
 It is often a forgotten issue.

 There are some powerful clues that can help you and your health care provider determine if infections are causing some of your thyroid concerns.
 These include: 1.
 Any history of autoimmune disease 2.
 Elevated antibodies to viruses or bacteria 3.
 Chronic fatigue 4.
 Chronic intermittent fever or fever of unknown origin 5.
 Chronic swollen lymph nodes 6.
 Symptoms fluctuate or wax/wane 7.
 Blood chemistry profiles may show: • increase (mild) WBC (acute infections) • decreased or low normal WBC (chronic infections) • increased lymphocytes • increased monocytes • decreased neutrophils • increased C-Reactive Protein, ESR, and Fibrinogen • decreased ferritin • low glutathione • low vitamin D

 H. pylori (Helicobacter pylori) is a common bacteria infecting at least forty percent of the adult population in the United States.
 Infection rates in other parts of the world may be up to seventy percent or higher.
 In fact, The Helicobacter Foundation states that the majority of the world population is infected with H pylori.
 This bacteria is noted for its role in ulcers, gastritis, and GI cancers.
 H. pylori is more than just a germ in the gut.
 Researchers have been investigating the role of H. pylori in the human body.
 It is now linked with over one hundred autoimmune diseases.
 These disorders include rheumatoid arthritis, lupus, MS, and others.
 Several studies demonstrate that H. pylori is linked with Grave’s disease and Hashimoto’s.
-There is debate amongst these studies trying to determine how H. pylori fits in, i.e. is it a cause, effect, or simply a by-stander.
-Regardless of the researchers’ debate, multiple studies show positive correlation.
+There is debate amongst these studies trying to determine how H. pylori fits in, i.e. is it a cause, effect, or simply a bystander.
+Regardless of the researchers’ debate, multiple studies show a positive correlation.
 It is worthwhile to know if the pathogen is present, simply because it is involved with over 100 autoimmune disorders, it can contribute to the loss of immune tolerance to self.
 Individuals with thyroid disease often have multiple health concerns present with digestion and other autoimmune concerns.
-First identify if it is an active or latent infection with accurate testing such as Helicobacter pylori stool antigen rather than a blood or breath test that simply tests for exposure.
+First, identify if it is an active or latent infection with accurate testing such as Helicobacter pylori stool antigen rather than a blood or breath test that simply tests for exposure.
 Then make sure that your family members and pets are evaluated since it is easily spread.
 The presence of H. pylori is not always a problem; it depends on the balance of the gut flora to keep it in check.
 If it is an infection, it must be dealt with.

 Hepatitis C Virus